 - the Chief Executive Officer, and the Company Secretary are responsible for interpreting the Company's policy and where necessary informing the Board.
 The Company Secretary is responsible for all communications with the ASX.
-Such matters are advised to the ASX on the day they are discovered subject to approval of the Market Disclosure Comittee; - the full annual report is provided via the Company's website to all shareholders (unless a shareholder has specifically requested to receive a physical copy or not to receive the document), including relevant information about the operations of the Group during the year, changes in the state of affairs and details of future developments;
+Such matters are advised to the ASX on the day they are discovered subject to approval of the Market Disclosure Committee; - the full annual report is provided via the Company's website to all shareholders (unless a shareholder has specifically requested to receive a physical copy or not to receive the document), including relevant information about the operations of the Group during the year, changes in the state of affairs and details of future developments; - the half-yearly report contains summarised financial information and a review of the operations of the Group during the period.
+The half-year reviewed financial report is lodged with the ASX, posted on the Company's website and sent to any shareholder who requests it; - the quarterly report contains summarised financial information and a review of the operations of the Group during the period.
+The quarterly financial report is lodged with the ASX; - proposed major changes in the Group which may impact on share ownership rights are submitted to a vote of shareholders;